mireiaolive/offline_convers_v2/README.md

 To send requests, new events, make a POST request to this API's /events edge from this path: https://graph.facebook.com/{API_VERSION}/{PIXEL_ID}/events?access_token={TOKEN}.
 When you post to this edge, Facebook creates new server events.

 Run node main.js

+Website events shared via the Conversions API require the following data parameters: client_user_agent, action_source, and event_source_url, while non-web events require only action_source.
+These parameters help improve the quality of events used for ad delivery and can also improve campaign performance.